For families looking to enjoy the perfect holiday this summer in Dartmouth, why not spend a day exploring the...

 Hearty classics like steaks, burgers, ribs and grills form the meat of the menu, along with some chilli options and the ever-popular sizzling fajitas.
 Don’t forget to check out the specials board too, which changes regularly with the seasons.

-Early bird offers and other deals are fairly common, so keep an eye on their website for updates.
+Early bird offers and other deals are fairly common, so click here to view their website for updates.

 Many small towns have just one fish and chip shop, while in others there could be a handful but in most cases locals usually reach a consensus of which is the best.
 Dartmouth is unusual in that its two most frequented ‘chippies’ are similarly popular both with visitors and longtime residents.
 We recommend giving both a try on your break.